 Expose the Harm is run by the charity CEASE, the Centre to End All Sexual Exploitation.

-We believe that to end sexual exploitation you have to understand what’s driving it.
-Our work shines a light on how the pornography industry is driving harm and exploitation which is felt across the whole of society.
+We believe that to end sexual exploitation, you have to understand what’s driving it.
+Our work shines a light on how the pornography industry is fuelling a diverse range of harms, including sexual exploitation – effects that are felt across the whole of society.

 Change is coming.